Merlinthewizord/Enlightenment-Chamber/README.md

-# Multi-Model Infinite Backrooms
+# The Enlightenment Chamber

-This Python script facilitates a conversation between two AI models, simulating a virtual CLI environment where the models can engage in an open-ended dialogue.
-The script supports interaction between OpenAI's GPT models and Anthropic's Claude models.
+This Next.js web app facilitates a conversation between two AI models as they explore what enlightenment is and how to achieve it.
+The UI presents their exchange in a cosmic chamber theme.

 ## Credits